Gov. Cuomo provides Friday coronavirus update for NYS

-Our performance is extraordinary in this sea of spread around us.
-Our numbers are great because we’re doing what we need to do – the quarantine procedures are all in place and we’re enforcing compliance,” Governor Cuomo said.
-“But we cannot become complacent, especially as infection rates continue to surge.
-We must protect the progress we’ve made in New York, and it’s going to take the work of all of us to keep wearing our masks, socially distancing and staying New York Tough.”
+“On the numbers it’s been extraordinary, so congratulations to New Yorkers because their actions created this result,” Governor Cuomo said.
+“While the other states are seeing real trouble we are doing very well – we have to protect the progress from outside our borders and continue to enforce compliance within our state among establishments.”

-Thursday, the State Liquor Authority and State Police Task Force reportedly visited 1,028 establishments in New York City and Long Island and found 14 establishments that were not in compliance with state requirements.
-A county breakdown of Thursday’s violations is below:
+Thursday, the State Liquor Authority and State Police Task Force reportedly visited 1,332 establishments in New York City and Long Island and found 12 establishments that were not in compliance with state requirements.
+A county breakdown of Thursday’s observed violations is below:

 - Queens – 2